imhsv/Beijing-Air-Pollution/README.md

 >  The dataset contain of the past few years of the air quality (2013-2017).
 > The data is from the 12 stations of Beijing that have been thoroughly observed.
 > The task is to build a regression model using the dataset.
-> Because there was no machine learning model for this problem in the company, you don’t have a quantifiable win condition.
-You need to build the best possible model.
+> Only the need to build the best possible model.

 # Data
 [Data](https://github.com/imhsv/Beijing-Air-Pollution/blob/main/data)